hite

-Chocolate Candy Bars are a lovely combination of melted white chocolate,
+Chocolate Candy Bars combine melted white chocolate with

-dried fruits, orange juice and zest, and chopped nuts.
+dried fruits and chopped nuts.
 An easy confection to

 make as the ingredients are just mixed together, spread into a pan, and left